Updated July 7, 2023.

 Pick a color

 The easiest method for creating a project is to use threads of all one color.
-In the case of Winter Stars, pictured here, I picked blue.
+In the case of Winter Stars, pictured here and available here, I picked blue.
 I got out blue threads, blue scraps, and light-bluish gray threads.
 I added a little bit of white.
-But not every thread was absolutely blue, I had a few that were blue-green.
+But not every thread was absolutely blue; I had a few that were blue-green.
 Having these not quite the same threads keeps the project from looking boring.